ocra-recipes/ocra-wbi-plugins/NOTES.md

   3. Open `yarpmanager`.
   4. Under `Applications` go to `WBD_JTC_Fixed_Base`.
 Open the application.
   5. Click `run` (the green play button).
-  6. Launch `ISIRWholeBodyController` with whatever task set or sequence desired.
+  6. Launch `wocraController` with whatever task set or sequence desired.

 ###Lookout for...